amitds1997/dotfiles/dot_config/nvim/README.md

 - AI support (both enable and quick-disable)
 - Syntax-based highlighting and navigation
 - Excellent git support in the limited space available

+### Jot down

+- `Agent mode` can roughly be achieved using Codecompanion.nvim plugin by just adding the `insert_edit_into_file` tool to the chat.
+Not sure if it would be able to edit multiple files yet though.
+- `Edit mode` can be achieved using `insert_edit_into_file` tool
+- I would like the current active buffer and selected lines to always be attached to the chat buffer
+- Can this be done dynamically?